afni/afni_doc/tutorials/fs/fs_fsprep.rst

 First, we copy the dset to be in NIFTI format (if it isn't already) using ``3dcopy``.
-Then we run FS's ``recon-all`` to estimate surfaces, tissue maps and specific anatomical parcellations.
+Then we run FS's ``recon-all`` to estimate surfaces, tissue maps and specific anatomical parcellations (and in this example we assume that the data came from a 3T scanner-- hence the use of the ``-3T`` flag).
 To bring that output into standard NIFTI and GIFTI format, as well as to generate standard surfaces and other niceties, we run AFNI's ``@SUMA_Make_Spec_FS``: